PyChina/weekly/content/Issue/issue-384.md

     + ED CREWE
     + opinion

-“So in conclusion, Python may not be a Gopher Snake but for this task it does rather eat Go for breakfast.”
+"So in conclusion, Python may not be a Gopher Snake but for this task it does rather eat Go for breakfast."

 (`是也乎:`